theblooopz/flaRhubarb/README.md

 It should populate the timeline with the appropriate keyframes.

-Note: need to manually edit the framerate if it's not 30 FPS.
+Note: Need to use Rhuubarb output with tabs instead of spaces.
+Need to manually edit the framerate if it's not 30 FPS.